Tuesday, 31 December 2024

 Up until this post there have been 600, and we have enjoyed some amazing events, parties, and travels.

-New South Wales to Sydney, National Parks including the Blue Mountains, Waterfall Way, the Warrumbungles, Orange, Adelong, Carcoar, Cootamundra, Hill End, Mt Kosciusko.
+New South Wales to Sydney, National Parks including the Blue Mountains, Waterfall Way, the Warrumbungles, Orange, Adelong, Carcoar, Cootamundra, Hill End, and Mt Kosciusko.

 Northern Western Australia with Kununurra, the Kimberley, Derby, Bungle Bungles, and most of the Gibb River Road.